pusher/pusher-websocket-swift/.github/ISSUE_TEMPLATE.md

+### Steps to reproduce

-### What is the issue?
+What must I do to reproduce the bug?

-...
+### Expected behavior

+What did you expect to happen?

+### Actual behavior

-### Is it a crash report?
-Submit stack traces or anything that you think would help
+What actually happened?
+Submit stack traces or anything that you think would help.

-...

 ### Any improvements you suggest